mfburnett/feminist-news-feed-eradicator/README.md

-News Feed Eradicator
+Feminist News Feed Eradicator
 ====================

-A browser extension that deletes your Facebook news feed and replaces it with a nice quote.
+A browser extension that deletes your Facebook news feed and replaces it with an empowering quote.
+Forked from the original News Feed Eradicator (jordwest).

 [Install from Chrome Web Store](https://chrome.google.com/webstore/detail/news-feed-eradicator-for/fjcldmjmjhkklehbacihaiopjklihlgg?hl=en)